ErgodicMage/ErgodicMage/README.md

 Welcome to ErgodicMage's GitHub repositories!

 I have been developing since 1980 and have programmed in many languages across many platforms.
-Since 2005 my development efforts have been almost exclusively with .Net, starting .Net 1.1 then 3.5, 4.6, 4.7 and 4.8 till today with .Net 6.
-The repositories are mostly my experminetal side programming to learn .Net 6 and modernize my development skills using newer techniques which were not available back when I started with .Net.
+Since 2005 my development efforts have been almost exclusively with .Net, starting .Net 1.1 then 3.5, 4.6, 4.7 and 4.8 till today with .Net p.
+The repositories are mostly my experminetal side programming to learn .Net 9 and modernize my development skills using newer techniques which were not available back when I started with .Net.

 The repositories I have on GitHub are:
 **Result**